The Slant: Pranks

 On February 5, 2009, The Slant ran a second The Vanderbilt Huslter, this time with a headline reading "Goodbye Greek life: Greek Life to be Kicked off Campus in Fall 2010".
 Although coming out on a Thursday, a day on which The Hustler does not usually print, and being put in The Slant newspaper racks, the paper still fooled many students.
 There were several clues in the 2009 version of The Huslter, including several obviously ridiculous stories, "Thes Lant" being announced as a possible opener for Vanderbilt's annual "Rites of Spring" music festival, the Slant editorial staff's presence on the editorial board, fake advertisements, and a straight out admission on page 4 in the opinion section's "Verdict": "As you may have guessed by now, the Slant published a DAMN good Hustler."

+On April 9, 2025, The Slant held an event inside of Stevenson lecture hall, where they claimed they would host popular music artist Noah Kahan for a Q&A. The event was at full capacity, and instead of hosting Kahan for a Q&A, The Slant instead gave a lecture on why lying is wrong.
+This stunt was achieved by creating a fake student organization named the Vanderbilt Music Association.
+They successfully posed as a real club and held several meetings before announcing that they would "host" Kahan as a guest.
+The Slant even went as far as to put up their typical parody posters for events, which stated that Genghis Khan would be the guest speaker.
+A number of students were so thoroughly hoodwinked that they waited outside Stevenson for four hours prior to the event.